Breakfast Empanadas with Eggs and Cheese

-For today’s recipe, I will show you how to make the best breakfast empanadas from scratch!
-My homemade dough is extremely crispy and has a rich, buttery flavor.
+Today I’m showing you how to make the best breakfast empanadas from scratch.
+The homemade dough is super crispy with a rich, buttery flavor.
+They’re perfect for brunch, meal prep, or even a grab-and-go breakfast on busy mornings.

 Why I Love These Breakfast Empanadas